fazleh2010/term-a-llod-demo/README.md

 Go to home page at http://localhost:8080/status?view=status and the interface will be shown on your browser.

 ### Publish your terminology
-3. Publish your terminology using the following curl command.
+3. Publish your terminology using the following command.
 Here ,solar.tbx' is the terminology file and ,mappings.default' is the mapping file.
-Use your NameSpace.
+Use your NameSpace in the url.
 ```
 curl -X POST --progress-bar \
     --verbose \